In this post, we will see how to use PWM outputs on Raspberry Pi to control devices like LEDs, motors, and servos.

 A PWM output is a simple (and cheap) way to achieve a “more or less analog” signal.

-Instead of varying the voltage directly, PWM modifies the time that a signal is in a high state (ON) versus the time it is in a low state (OFF) within a cycle.
+Instead of varying the voltage directly, PWM modifies the time a signal is in a high state (ON) versus the time it is in a low state (OFF) within a cycle.

 Hardware PWM Outputs